-Since we are a team you can pretty much come to see me any time you want during my office hours, as well as communicate with me by email and phone.
+Since we are a team you can pretty much come to see Professor Molko any time you want during his office hours.
+Professor Brown will let you know when he will be available for office hours.
+You will also be able to communicate with both professors by email and phone.